 The crew of H.M.S.
 Utmost, Feb.6th 1942.
-My grandfather Arthur Lee (born in 1909) is behind the officer at front left.
+My grandfather Arthur Lee (born in 1909) is behind the officer 2nd from the left at the front.
 The crew, under the Captain Cdr Richard Cayley, transfered to H.M.S.
 P311, a submarine presumed mined whilst on operations in the Mediterranean.
 Her last signal was received on 31st December 1942 and she was officially declared lost with all hands a few days later.
 My grandfather's rank was Chief Petty Officer and his date of death is officially given as 8th January, 1943.
 The sub was about to be titled H.M.S.
 Tutankhamen on the orders of Winston Churchill, who insisted that all submarines should have names.
 View full size.

 Yes cribsie all thanks to the people who gave up their lives to protect us, on this day we should salute every member of all armed forces past and present